Recent Retro & Vintage

 7) Blessed Day

 8) Candy Inc.

-Determining the Details
+Determining the Details for your retro logos

-Top Vintage Trends
+Top Vintage Logo Design Trends

-The vintage style is a bold-yet-delicate balance, and The Logo Company can help you bring your vintage vision to life.
+Most important to remember is the vintage style is a bold-yet-delicate balance, and The Logo Company can help you bring your vintage vision to life.
 From the colors and the typography to the graphics, you can watch your idea pop off the page and admire a finished product that can make your brand a household name.

 Furthermore, nostalgia sells, so get in touch with The Logo Company to tap into the retro logos and trend and we will make it work for you.